dyweb/go.ice/doc/log/2018/2018-12/2018-12-29-httpclient-context.md

 - error detection, `ErrorDetector(status, res) bool`
   - default just check status code range
 - error handler, `ErrorHandler(status, body []byte, res) error`

+Since error detection is quite common, might shrink the size of interface or just make it a function instead of interface, the drawback is you can't list implementations